SparkySparks420/geometric-cosmology-tensor-filter/README.md

 plt.legend(); plt.show()
 This produces a direct comparison between the standard ΛCDM prediction and the geometric suppression model.

+Note on the Quick Test
+The quick test provided above is only a sanity check to confirm that the package installs correctly and the filter runs without errors.
+Because it uses a toy baseline spectrum, the ΛCDM and suppressed curves may look very similar.

+The real difference appears when you apply the filter to actual CMB B‑mode spectra from simulations or experiments.
+With real data, the geometric model predicts a distinctive Gaussian suppression that upcoming missions like LiteBIRD and the Simons Observatory can test directly.

 How This Compares to Other Braneworld Models
 Model	Dark Radiation (C≠0)	Weyl anisotropic stress	B-mode suppression shape	Testable in next 5 years?
 Standard RS-II (fixed brane)	Yes (huge)	Large	None	Already ruled out